mirkoeffe/The-Chicken-Lab-FAQ-bot/README.md

 # Discord FAQ Bot
-My edited version of https://github.com/FernandoTBarros/discord-faq-bot
+My WIP version of https://github.com/FernandoTBarros/discord-faq-bot

 I'm trying to implement some new functions to make the bot interactive with the users